Sports Coach Logo Sports Coach Training Principles Fitness Components

 Chronic Injuries

-By contrast, chronic injuries are those that occur over time.
-They are sometimes referred to as overuse injuries for this very reason.
-One of the more recognised chronic injuries in the game of baseball is the classic ulnar collateral ligament tear.
-Though the tear itself can occur suddenly, it is almost always the direct result of long-term overuse.
+By contrast, chronic injuries occur over time and are sometimes referred to as overuse injuries for this reason.
+One of the more recognised chronic injuries in baseball is the classic ulnar collateral ligament tear.
+Though the tear can occur suddenly, it is almost always the direct result of long-term overuse.
 The injury is one of the most common causes of Tommy John's surgery among pitchers.

 Both types of injuries (acute and chronic) call for different first aid protocols.
-Coaches must understand the types of injuries they are dealing with so that proper aid can be rendered when necessary.
+Coaches must understand the types of injuries they are dealing with to render proper aid when necessary.

 Identifying Injuries on the Field

 First aid for sports injuries is rooted in identifying injuries as they occur.
-Having an ample supply of UK first aid kits on hand isn't very helpful if you are not familiar with the types of injuries your athletes are likely to suffer.
+An ample supply of first aid kits is not very helpful if you are unfamiliar with the types of injuries your athletes are likely to suffer.
 In light of that, some of the more common acute injuries suffered by athletes include:

 • dislocations